HHS/simpler-grants-gov/documentation/decisions/infra/0009-environment-use-cases.md

 - Dev should not contain anything of any great importance.
 If you were to wake up Monday morning to your special dev setup having been accidentally deleted, it should not represent a major setback in your plans.
 - Dev should be "reset" to the `main` branch when you are done with it.
 Which is to say, you should deploy `main` to dev after you are done testing a batch of changes.

+## Creating a "stable" `dev` Environment

+Sometimes you want a dev environment, but to keep to yourself without the threat of it being reset to `main`.
+For example, if you expect to be working on the same project for several weeks.
+In that case you would want to create a temporary new environment, and call it `dev-${topic}`, like `dev-vpc` or `dev-airflow`.
+This would give you your own isolated sandbox to test with.
+Just make sure to delete the environment when you are done with it.

 ## Out of Scope (for this ADR)

 - Preview builds / branch builds, wherein every Github PR creates its only small application in dev